Zack Moss Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Matchup vs. Indianapolis

-- Against the Colts, Moss' 21 rushing yards in his lone career matchup are 9.5 fewer than his over/under in Sunday's game.
+- Moss recorded 21 rushing yards in his single career matchup against the Colts, 9.5 fewer yards than his over/under in Sunday's game.

-- Moss did not have a touchdown run in that matchup against the Colts.
+- In terms of defending against the run, the Colts are 17th in the league, giving up 113.7 yards per game.

-- The Colts give up 113.7 yards per game on the ground, the NFL's 17th-ranked rush defense.
+- The Bills are up against the NFL's top D when it comes to rushing TDs allowed (four this season).

 Recent Performances

-- Moss put together a 27-yard rushing performance in last week's matchup with the Jets, carrying the ball seven times while scoring one touchdown.
+- Last week against the Jets, Moss ran for 27 yards on seven carries while scoring one touchdown.

-- During his last three games, Moss has run for 52 yards on 18 carries (17.3 ypg), with one touchdown.
+- Over his last three outings, Moss has rushed for 52 yards (17.3 per game) on 18 carries with one touchdown.

 Moss' Buffalo Teammates